dragontheory/THOR/README.md

 * Profile section root = `.profile`
 * Details section root = `.details`

 Each section's content follows that naming convention.
-For example, each section has an identical ACTIONS dropdown menu BUTTON (and menu) with a unique class name because it has unique content.
-For example: The RESULTS section "ACTIONS" dropdown menu BUTTON class is `.resultsActionsDropdownMenuButton`.
+FOR EXAMPLE : : Each section has an identical ACTIONS dropdown menu BUTTON (and menu) with a unique class name because it has unique content.
+FOR EXAMPLE : : The RESULTS section "ACTIONS" dropdown menu BUTTON class is `.resultsActionsDropdownMenuButton`.
 The PROFILE section's "ACTIONS" BUTTON class is `.profileActionsDropDownMenuButton`.

 Sticky header and footer without absolute positioning via CSS Flex-box allows for accurate overflow scrolling for each section without the need for extra JS calculations.

 Bootstrap 3 to 4 **BREAKING CHANGE** : :
 Many Bootstrap 3 components are rewritten/replaced/not compatible in Bootstrap 4.
-For example, `<portlets></portlets>` are replaced with `<cards></cards>`.
+FOR EXAMPLE : : `<portlets></portlets>` are replaced with `<cards></cards>`.

 This template leverages the full Bootstrap spec for its CSS Flex-box layout, spacing, and behavior.
 Thus is cross browser compatible and tested with the following default browser stack distribution.
 FF 60.5.0esr, IE11, Edge, and Chrome 65.

 All HTML and CSS patterns are repeated exactly the same wherever/whenever possible.
 Unique classes are given when there is unique data.
-For example, each component level `DIV` is given a unique class because it contains unique content.
+FOR EXAMPLE : : Each component level `DIV` is given a unique class because it contains unique content.

 In Flex-box CSS, every HTML node is a box.
 Each box relies on the other.
 If one is removed, the others fill in the empty space.